NCSU-Libraries/circa/README.md

 `bundle exec rake users:create_admin`<br>
 This will create a default admin user, with username/email: 'admin@circa' and password 'circa_admin'.
 You will want to edit this user from within Circa if and when you move to production or deploy to a publicly accessible server.

 ## Start Circa!

 You should now finally be ready to run Circa locally.
 Start the server with<br>
 `rails server`
 Then go to localhost:3000 in your browser and log in (admin@circa/circa-admin)

-The first thing you should do is to create a location, probably representing your reading room, where materials will be delivered for use.
+The first thing you should do is to create a location representing your reading room or wherever materials will be delivered for use.
 Then you can try to create an Order by importing item data from ArchivesSpace.

 # User guide